simon-r/My_Stream_Benchmark/README.md

 * **my_stream_OMP** The original stream benchmark approach based on OpenMP.

-* **my_stream_mt_gm** It executes a number of threads that is equal to the number of CPU and performs the operation on different portions of pages of memory allocated globally the main thread.
+* **my_stream_mt_gm** It executes a number of threads that is equal to the number of CPU and performs the operation on different portions of pages of memory allocated globally by the main thread.

 * **my_stream_mt_lm**  It executes a number of threads that is equal to the number of CPU and performs the operation on pages of memory allocated locally in the threads.